Maud Martha: Characters

 Aunt Nanny is Tim's wife.
 Maud describes her as a brave woman for not crying at Tim's funeral.
 Maud also states that Nanny had powdered her face too much for the funeral.

 Russel is Maud's first romantic interest.
 He is described as nice, fun, and dazzling.
 Maud swore that she would settle Russel, but after a date, she realized he was a flourish and not worth settling for.

 Paul Phillips is Maud's light-skinned husband.
 Paul would not describe Maud as pretty.
 To him, Maud states someone pretty would be "a little cream-colored thing with curly hair."
 Paul also does not find himself attractive, describing himself as having "real Negro features" and not being "handsome."
 Paul admires the high life and hopes to improve his social standing.
 This is evident by his desire to join the Foxy Cats Club; a social group focused on looking "hep."
 It is at their ball that he embarrasses Maud by dancing with a red-haired girl named Maella.
 Maud is also annoyed by his constant clowning and low intelligence.
-Despite her gripes still has a child with Paul, who they name Paulette.
+Despite her gripes, she still has a child with Paul, whom they name Paulette.

 Mrs. Cray is Maud's neighbor in the apartment building they live in.
 When Maud was pregnant, she called her doctor to deliver the baby and provided emotional support.

 Paulette Phillips is Maud and Paul's daughter.
 When Maud took her to the mall to see Santa Claus on Christmas, he does not give her the same attention as the white children.
 Paulette is old enough to perceive this and Maud has a tough time explaining to her why she received this treatment.

 Oberto and Marie are a married couple who live in Maud's apartment building.
 Oberto is a grocery store owner and Marie is a housewife.
 Marie is described to be a woman obsessed with her looks performing little domestic duties for Oberto.
 Despite this Oberto is enamored with his wife unlike the other husband's woman in the apartment buildings whose wives perform all sorts of domestic tasks for them.

 Eugena Banks is a white woman living in Maud's apartment building.
 Eugena would sing the same pop music song over and over very badly.
-Eugena is married to West Indian man who is seldom around and would inquire Maud on techniques to deal with a "Negro man."
+Eugena is married to West Indian man who is seldom around and would inquire of Maud on techniques to deal with a "Negro man."

 Sonia Johnson is the owner of a salon that Maud frequents.
 A polite and kind woman even when disrespected.
 When Miss Ingram a lipstick salesperson uses a racial slur around her after closing a sale Maud is lost for words that Sonia does not "get after her."

 Mrs. Burns-Cooper is a white woman whom Maud worked for as a maid.
 Maud finds her to be snobbish due to her constant bragging about her home and belongings.
 Maud quits working for Mrs. Burns-cooper due to the racist work environment causing her to feel as if she is being treated like a child.